Telephone call recording laws: Romania

 Intercepting communications falls under the provisions of the Penal Code and, in the case of electronic communications, under the Telecommunications Act (506/2004).
 The recording of a conversation by a private member to that conversation is specifically permitted.
 Nevertheless, while such recordings are legal, making use of them may fall subject to further civil or criminal law.
 Their admissibility as evidence also depends on the circumstances.

+South Korea

+In South Korea, any party in communication in a phone call may record the call without prior consent or notice.
+This has been dubbed "one-party consent".
+Recordings made without notice have been the subject of a number of political scandals in the country.
+Whether to require consent or notice has been the subject of debate.
+Proponents for requiring consent have argued that recordings can be manipulated or misused for acts like blackmail, while opponents have argued that recordings have often been used as evidence by employees to prove workplace abuse, which can otherwise be difficult to obtain.
+In 2022, a bill was proposed by the ruling People Power Party to require consent or notice for recordings.
+A poll of 503 respondents conducted by Realmeter found that 64.1% of adult respondents were against requiring consent or notice.

 Sweden

 According to the Swedish Penal Code (Brottsbalken) Chapter 4, 8–9 §§, it is illegal to make unauthorized recordings of telephone conversations.
 A court can grant permission for law enforcement agencies to tap telephone lines.
 Also, anyone participating in the telephone call may record the conversation — at least one party in the call must be aware of the recording being made.
 A recording is always admissible as evidence in a court, even if obtained in an illegal manner.

+Taiwan

+According to Article 29 of The Communication Security and Surveillance Act of 1999, call recording is legal if the person conducting the surveillance is one of the parties in communication, or has obtained consent from one of the parties in communication, and the conduct is not for illegal purpose.

 Turkey

-In Turkey, there are strict conditions for both the act of surveillance as well as the storage of that data, but as long as it is clear enough of what exactly is being used for as well as implementation procedures were legal by authorities, it is deemed as alright.
-The subject at hand was suspected for not related criminal investigation therefore the telephone tapping was justified.
+In Turkey, there are strict conditions for both the act of surveillance and the storage of the data obtained, but as long as it is clear what it is being used for and legal procedures were followed by authorities, it is permissible.